eeeschwartz/content-guide/pages/punctuation.md

 **Ampersand (&)**

-> Do not use the ampersand (&) as an abbreviation for and.
-Use the ampersand when it is part of a company's formal name or composition title:
+> The ampersand (&) should not otherwise be used in place of _and_, except for some accepted abbreviations: _B&B, R&B_ Use the ampersand when it is part of a company's formal name or composition title:

 >> *Procter & Gamble*

-> The ampersand should not otherwise be used in place of and:

 >> *Division of Facilities and Fleet Management*
 >>